RankingSHAP -- Listwise Feature Attribution Explanations for Ranking Models

 \subsection{Estimating Listwise Feature Attribution with \method}

-With the definition of feature attribution for ranking models we can now define our solution -- \method.
-The definition depends on the choice of listwise objective $g$.
-The goal of \method is to explain which features are important to achieve a ranked list similar to the original one.
-What \emph{similar} means can be defined flexibly.
-That way, \method can explain different aspects of the ranked list, making it a contrastive and flexible approach for generating instance-wise explanations for rankers.
+With the definition of feature attribution for ranking models, we introduce \method.
+This depends on the choice of listwise explanation objective $g$ and aims to explain which features are important for specific aspects of the ranked list.
+The ability to focus on different aspects of the ranking decision allows \method to provide contrastive and flexible instance-wise explanations for rankers.

-The pointwise feature attribution method SHAP aims to approximate the marginal contribution of each feature to the model prediction at a given input.
-In other words, SHAP aims to approximate pointwise feature importance exactly in the way we defined it in Section~\ref{section:definition_definition}.
-The way we define listwise feature attribution allows us to incorporate SHAP for the approximation of the attribution values, enabling us to draw from prior work in the field~\cite{vstrumbelj2014explaining,lundberg2017unified}.
-Here, we show how to combine SHAP with the definition of feature attribution for ranking models to obtain \method.
+Following the definition of feature attribution with simultaneous masking of document vectors and a listwise explanation objective, we establish \method as a wrapper around SHAP to approximate the marginal contribution of each feature in a ranking model, leveraging prior work.

-SHAP is based on sampling both coalitions (i.e., templates for creating masks) as well as background data to generate masked perturbations (see Eq.~\ref{Equation:masking}) of the input to approximate the marginal contribution of a feature to any coalition.
+SHAP samples both coalitions (templates for creating masks) and background data to generate masked perturbations (see Eq.~\ref{Equation:masking}) of the input, approximating the marginal contribution of a feature to any coalition.